composablesys/wish-you-were-fast/reuse23/ENGINELOG.md

 $ go ./cmd/wazero
 ```

 The engine is built in `wazero/`.
-The engine updates through build.py running `git pull`.
+The engine updates through build.py running `git pull` and `go build ./cmd/wazero`.

 #### how to install go